innobead/huber/README.md

 # What is Huber 📦

-**Huber** is a single development entry to simplify 'github release' package management.
+**Huber** is a single development entry to simplify `GitHub release` package management of a live awesome list of GitHub projects.

 - Manages released artifacts from github, and decide which version as the current to use ✅
 - Manages a awesome package list including popular star github projects across different development areas ✅